How soon can I “escape” my carpet cleaning business?

 Hi Steve,exit-strategy-cleaning-business-sale

-I’m beginning to think about how I’m eventually going to get out of my carpet cleaning business.
-(I think you call it an “exit strategy”.)
-I wonder just how many carpet cleaners that have been in the business for say, 15 years or more could walk away now and be fine financially.
-Or do they find themselves kind of living paycheck to paycheck (or job to job in this instance) like me?
 Seems like most of the cleaners that I meet have very expensive equipment but can’t afford to take a vacation or even buy a decent car!
-Is this just bad money management, the financial crisis or is there something wrong with our industry?
-I don’t mind cleaning carpets but only want to be doing this another 15 years tops and then if I clean any longer I want it to be because I like it.
+Is this just bad money management or is there something wrong with our industry?
+I don’t mind cleaning carpets but only want to be doing this another 15 years tops.
 (Or maybe my boys will want to take over the business in ten years or so.)

 Down in Alabama, Thinking About the Future

 Thanks for writing, Thinking, and it is great that you are pondering the future now.
-I think it comes down to the incredible difference between “have to” and “want to”.
-Nobody should “have to” work as a greeter at Wal-Mart just to put dog food on the table after a so-called “successful” carpet cleaning career.
-And yes … some do.
+I think it comes down to the incredible difference between “have to” (bad) and “want to”.
+(Good) Nobody should “have to” work as a greeter at Wal-Mart just to put dog food on the table after a so-called “successful” carpet cleaning career.
+And yet … some do.

 On the other hand, “want to” is wonderful.
 As in I “want to” keep working with Jon-Don consulting for our SFS members for a long time to come.
 And trust me, when the “Godfather” of Jon-Don, “Papa Nick” Paolella, comes to serve our attendees food at every SFS it is because he “wants to”, not because he “has to”!